 Enter George who just happened to be in the area.
 He takes on the challenge and manages to tame and kill the dragon after spotting its vulnerability.
 The rest is legend.
 He rescues the princess, is hailed as brave and courageous, good wins over evil (and the whole village converts to Christianity).

-I tell this story in a casual way but it has of course a deeper meaning.
+I casually tell this story, but it has of course a deeper meaning.
 One that‘s still relevant today.
-There are plenty of figurative dragons in our lives.
+There are plenty of symbolic dragons in our lives.
 If we want to get ahead, we must confront those problems, which are often the ones we least want to face.
 We can put them off temporarily by sacrificing our needs and even what we love the most.
 But not indefinitely.
 Only when we face those inner demons can we achieve our biggest goals.

 The story of liberalism, as liberals tell it, is rather like the legend of St. George and the dragon.
 After many centuries of hopelessness and superstition, St. George, in the guise of Rationality, appeared in the world somewhere about the sixteenth century.
 The first dragons upon whom he turned his lance were those of despotic kingship and religious intolerance.